-1. Table of Contents
+Executive Summary5

-Executive Summary2
+1. Introduction and Context

-2. Introduction and Context
+1.1 State of Housing7

-2.1 State of Housing2
+1.2 Why we need a Housing Strategy?8

-2.2 Why we need a Housing Strategy?2
+2. Vision

-3. Vision
+3. Community snapshot - a profile of Noosa Shire

-4. Community snapshot - a profile of Noosa Shire 1
+4. Housing and Council's role11

-5. Housing and Council's role
+4.1 Housing Needs11

-5.1 Housing Needs1
+4.2 Clarifying housing terminology12

-5.2 Clarifying housing terminology2
+4.3 Council's role14

-5.3 Council's role4
+5. Outcomes and Actions

-6. Outcomes and Actions7
+5.1 Outcome - Noosa Community benefits from industry expertise, best practice and local knowledge in the housing sector

-6.1 Outcome - Noosa Community benefits from industry expertise, best practice and local knowledge in the housing sector
+5.2 Outcome - Sufficient housing is provided to accommodate the planned population of the Shire17

-6.2 Outcome - Sufficient housing is provided to accommodate the planned population of the Shire7
+5.3 Outcome - New housing is located in areas that are accessible and well-connected to services, employment, and infrastructure

-6.3 Outcome - New housing is located in areas that are accessible and well-connected to services, employment, and infrastructure
+5.4 Outcome - Development and redevelopment for housing is diverse, meeting varied and changing needs of people across their life